tripleducky/qml-niri/README.md

 - `disconnected()` - Emitted on disconnection
 - `errorOccurred(error)` - Emitted on error
 - `rawEventReceived(event)` - Emitted for all IPC events
-- `focusedWindowTitleChanged()` - Emitted when focused window title changes
-- `focusedWindowAppIdChanged()` - Emitted when focused window app ID changes
+- `focusedWindowChanged()` - Emitted when focused window changes or its properties update

 ## Quickshell integration